simon1uo/loip/CONTRIBUTING.md

 This will:
 - Bump the version in package.json
 - Create a new git tag
+- Generate a changelog from commit history
-- Create a GitHub release
+- Create a GitHub release with the changelog
 - Trigger the npm-publish workflow to publish the package to NPM

 ### Manual Release